zaigie/palworld-server-tool/README.en.md

 Access via browser at http://127.0.0.1:8080 or http://{Local Network IP}:8080

 Access at http://{Server IP}:8080 after opening firewall and security group in cloud servers.

+> [!WARNING]
+> If you open the file for the first time, nothing will be displayed.
+Please **wait until the first sav archive synchronization is complete**

 ## REST API Document